-The research also aimed to explore whether organisational characteristics and internal factors such as organisational culture and strategy influence the level of detail of environmental management accounting, i.e., its practical application and operation.
-In doing so, several technical questions were raised:
+The research also aims to explore whether organisational characteristics, internal factors such as organisational culture and strategy are related to the level of detail of environmental management accounting, i.e. its actual practical application and operation.
+Several technical questions were raised:

-- What kind of organisational culture is needed to enable companies to integrate environmental management into their day-to-day operations effectively? - If the strategy has a significant influence, which strategy best facilitates/supports the development and operation of this system and actually uses the information provided by the system in making decisions?
+- What kind of organisational culture is needed to enable companies to integrate environmental management into their day-to-day operations effectively? - If there is a statistically significant correlation between the strategy and the development of the environmental accounting system, which strategy best facilitates/supports the operation of this system and does it actually use the information provided by the system to make decisions?